syncfusion-content/wpf-docs/wpf/CalenderEdit/Working-with-Calendar.md

 ## Week Number

 Enhance the usability of the CalendarEdit control, by showing week numbers near the left margin.
 To show week numbers, set IsShowWeekNumbers property to true as follows.

 {% highlight xml %}
 <!-- Adding calendar with week numbers -->
 <syncfusion:CalendarEdit Name="calendarEdit" IsShowWeekNumbers="True"/>
 {% endhighlight  %}
 {% highlight c# %}
-//Creating an instance of CalendarEdit controlCalendarEdit calendarEdit = new CalendarEdit();//Show week numberscalendarEdit.IsShowWeekNumbers = true;//Adding CalendarEdit as window contentthis.Content = calendarEdit;</td></tr>
+//Creating an instance of CalendarEdit controlCalendarEdit calendarEdit = new CalendarEdit();
+//Show week numberscalendarEdit.IsShowWeekNumbers = true;
+//Adding CalendarEdit as window content this.Content = calendarEdit;</td></tr>
 {% endhighlight  %}